NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

-From the fitting point of view, the implementation of the k-folding is done by setting all experimental data points to 0 and by masking the respective predictions from the Neural Network to 0.
+From the fitting point of view, the implementation of the k-folding is done by setting all experimental data points from the fold to 0 and by masking the respective predictions from the Neural Network to 0.
 In the code this means that during the data-reading phase ``n3fit`` also creates one mask per k-fold per experiment to apply to the experimental data before compiling the Neural Network.
 Note that this is not a boolean mask that drops the points but rather it just sets the data to 0.